-- × minimize decisions regarding the types of benefits provided; - x give the executive officers choice and flexibility; - fix the Company's expenses with respect to these types of benefits; and - × eliminate inequity among executive officers.
+- minimize decisions regarding the types of benefits provided; - give the executive officers choice and flexibility; - fix the Company's expenses with respect to these types of benefits; and - eliminate inequity among executive officers.

-Each of the named executive officers received an annual flexible benefit allowance for 2014.
-The amount of the allowance was \$45,000 for Mr. Harrison and Mr. Elmore, \$35,000 for Mr. Flint and \$25,000 for Mr. Harris and Mr. Chambless.
+Each of the named executive officers received an annual flexible benefit allowance for 2015.
+The amount of the allowance was \$45,000 for Mr. Harrison and Mr. Elmore, \$35,000 for Mr. Flint and \$25,000 for Mr. Harris, Mr. Chambless, Mr. Katz and Mr. George.
 These amounts were determined based on the Company's annual average costs of providing historical personal benefits that were replaced by the annual flexible benefit allowance, including the costs of prior income tax reimbursements paid in connection with the historical benefits.